 During the Covid-19 pandemic, DLP remains committed to supporting leadership, wherever it may be, by helping the flow of knowledge and experience between practitioners, policymakers and researchers.
-DLP’s weekly #LeadershipObvs collects and summarises all of the leadership focussed resources that we have found most useful for understanding developmental leadership during the crisis – whether they be reports, articles, tweets, videos, podcasts, blogs or other.
+DLP’s weekly #LeadershipObvs collects and summarises all of the leadership focused resources that we have found most useful for understanding developmental leadership during the crisis – whether they be reports, articles, tweets, videos, podcasts, blogs or other.

 Countries in Asia and the Pacific continue to adjust to conflicting priorities between internal COVID-19 prevention strategies and the management of their global relationships.
 Leadership is once again in the spotlight and evaluated by constituents, international partners, and other leaders.
 This Leadership Observatory draws together debates on women’s leadership, leadership skills and qualities, the good and bad of leadership, and the effectiveness of local responses to COVID-19.